Matthew 13

 “The kingdom of heaven is like a treasure hidden in the field, which a man found and hid again; and from joy over it he goes and sells all that he has and buys that field.

-(d) The field is the world, just as it was in the preceding parable of the Wheat and Weeds (Matt.
+(d) The field is the world, just as it is in the Parable of the Wheat and the Weeds (Matt.
 13:38).

 (e) A man.
-Jesus, the man from heaven, came to the field (the world) to uncover the hidden treasure (the Israel of God’s dream).
-For three years he revealed the kingdom of God by healing the sick and delivering the captives.
-He preached good news to the poor and proclaimed the year of jubilee.
+Jesus, the man from heaven, came to the field (the world) to uncover the hidden treasure (Israel).
+For three years, he revealed the kingdom of God by healing the sick, delivering the captives, and preaching good news to the poor.
 He did these things to remind Israel that they were God’s treasured possession.
-God had chosen them, but they rejected him.

-Israel’s rejection broke the Lord’s heart.
-He wept over Jerusalem and lamented the folly of their leaders (Luke 19:41, Matt.
+(f) Hid again.
+For the most part, the people of Israel responded to Jesus with disinterest and unbelief.
+Israel’s leaders actively tried to suppress his ministry.
+They were like a treasure that did not want to be found.
+Jesus lamented their folly (Luke 19:41, Matt.
 23:13–38).
-He knew that God’s dream would come to pass, one way or another, but the Jews were writing themselves out of his story.
-With a heavy heart, Jesus said “the kingdom of God shall be taken from you and given to a nation that will bring forth its fruits” (Matt.
+He knew that God’s purposes would come to pass, one way or another, but the Jews were writing themselves out of his story.
+With a heavy heart, Jesus said, “The kingdom of God shall be taken from you and given to a nation that will bring forth its fruits” (Matt.
 21:43).
 And so it happened.
-God’s kingdom was given to a new Israel – the church.
-After the cross, the church became God’s treasure (1 Pet.
+God’s kingdom was given to a new Israel—the church.
+After the cross, the church became God’s treasured or chosen nation (1 Pet.
 2:9).

 (g) Joy.
 Jesus endured the cross “for the joy set before him” (Heb.
 12:2).
-He happily gave his life for the beautiful treasure that was being birthed in his church (Eph.
+He happily gave his life for the beautiful treasure that was being birthed in his church, the new Israel (Eph.
 5:2).

 (h) Sells all that he has.
 Jesus gave everything he had to redeem us (Is.
 53:12, Gal.
 1:4).

 (i) Buys that field.
-Jesus did not die for a few but for the whole world (John 1:29).
-He purchased the field with his blood and gave his life as a ransom for all (1 Cor.
-6:20, 1 Tim.
+Jesus died for the whole world (John 1:29).
+He purchased the field with his blood and gave his life as a ransom for all (1 Tim.
 2:6).
-He did this to show us that he treasures us and to invite us to partake in his dream.
-Prior to the cross, the treasure was the family of Abraham.
-But in the new covenant, everyone can become part of the treasured family of God.
+“For you have been bought with a price” (1 Cor.
+6:20a).
+He did this to show that he treasures all of us and wants us to be part of God’s great family.
+He wants the treasured Jews and the pearly Gentiles.
+In the new covenant, everyone can become part of the treasured family of God.

 Matthew 13:45–46